-Many Chinese scholars believe the history of education in China can be traced back at as far as the 16th century B.C. during the late "Xia Dynasty" (1523-1027 B.C.).
+Many Chinese scholars believe the history of education in China can be traced back at as far as the 16th century BC.
 Throughout this period of time, education was the privilege of the elites.
-The teachings of Confucianism during the Spring and Autumn and Warring States periods (770-221 B.C.), the curriculum were mainly based on The Four Books and The Five Classics.
+The teachings of Confucianism during the Spring and Autumn and Warring States periods, the curriculum were mainly based on The Four Books and The Five Classics.
 The Four Books and The Five Classics were the acknowledged subjects of the Confucian culture in the feudal society in ancient China.
 The Four Books refers to The Great Learning, The Doctrine of the Mean, Confucian Analects and The Works of Mencius.
 And The Five Classics includes The Book of Poetry (also known as The Book of Songs, The Book of Odes), The Book of History, The Book of Rites, The Book of Changes, and The Spring and Autumn Annals.

 Confucianism probably is the biggest influence in education of China throughout the entire Chinese history.
 Later in Han Dynasty, a form of public education system was established.
 Not only elites from upper class families can study in school, common man can also use education as a path to become a better man, known as gentleman.

 In Confucianism, a gentleman (Chun Tzu) considers what is right, when the peasant considers what will pay.
 A gentleman trusts in justice and the peasant trusts in favor.
 A gentleman is generous and fair, when the peasant is biased and petty.
 A gentleman looks within for guidance and the peasant looks unto others.
 A gentleman is easy to serve, and hard to please.
 The peasant is hard to serve, and easy to please.
 A gentleman is to know what we know, and know what we do not know.